-Single location in the municipality Schozach (area Württembergisch Unterland) in the German cultivation area Wuerttemberg
+Single location in the municipality Schozach (area Württembergisch Unterland) in the German growing area Wuerttemberg

-, The oriented south to south-southeast vineyards slope in 280 meters above sea level with up to 45% slope include 15 hectares of vineyards.
-Thermal air currents cause excessive warming during the day, while it cools down vigorously at night.
+, The south to south-southeast aligned vineyards slope in 280 meters above sea level with up to 45% slope include 15 hectares of vineyards.
+Thermal air currents cause excessive warming during the day while it cools down vigorously at night.
 These conditions make a special one microclimate

 , The soils consist of the eponymous red clay, Gipskeuper, colored marl and deposits of shell limestone.
-Riesling and pinot noir are cultivated here.
+Rieslings and Pinot Noir are cultivated here.
 The location is since the end of the 19th century. in sole possession of the winery Count von Bentzel storm pen